Jurisprudence Knowledge & Assessment Tool

 Appeal of JKAT Results

-- Your name and registration number clearly identified;
+- Full name and registration number

-- The reason for appeal of the results;
+- Reason for appeal

 Consequences of Non-Compliance

-The JKAT - A Validated Test
+The JKAT: A Validated Test